20 Life Lessons From Black Cat Clyde in Kitty Heaven: A remembrance of his life and death a year ago today.

 4. You Deserve Pleasure

 Spring turned to a long hot summer and Clyde did not mind being bathed outdoors.
+Remember he loved the rain.
 As the weather cooled and his appetite waned, dining al fresco worked well.
 We often ate outside picnic style and why not.
 We all deserve pleasure.
 During quarantine, I continue to dine al fresco as often as possible.

 5. Be Open To New Things